lupyuen/pinephone-nuttx-usb/README.md

 TODO: Lookup the addresses in the Register Dump

+TODO: Can we skip the USB CDC ACM Driver?

+TODO: How does NuttX enumerate USB Devices?

 # Set USB Magnitude / Rate / Threshold

 Earlier we saw this code for setting the [USB Magnitude, Rate and Threshold](https://github.com/lupyuen/pinephone-nuttx-usb#power-on-the-usb-controller) in the USB PHY Driver: [sun4i_usb_phy_init](https://github.com/u-boot/u-boot/blob/master/drivers/phy/allwinner/phy-sun4i-usb.c#L259-L327)